spatialJug/comp551_appliedML/README.md

 # Using neural networks to classify images
-Three classic applications of image classification are explored to:
+Three classic applications of image classification are explored:
-1) comprehend handwritten numbers using the MNIST dataset;
+1) comprehending handwritten numbers using the MNIST dataset;
 2) identifying species presence using camera-trap images from Snapshot Serengeti; and
 3) diagnosing malaria using blood smear images.